DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY DETLEV VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

-Black hole.
-Computer artwork of a black hole and a surrounding accretion disc (red and blue) of material spiralling into the black hole.
+Black hole, artwork.
+Surrounding gas and dust are spiralling into the black hole, dragged by immense gravitational forces.
+This forms an accretion disc (purple/yellow).
+The extreme conditions cause the emission of high-energy jets.
 A black hole is formed when the core of a star collapses under its own weight, increasing its gravitational field to the point where, beyond a boundary known as the event horizon, nothing, not even light, can escape.
 This leads to its black appearance.
-Only sufficiently massive stars form black holes, doing so when they have used up the fuel that sustained their nuclear fires.
-This results in a loss of outwards heat pressure, allowing the total collapse that forms the black hole.
+Only stars of a sufficient mass will form a black hole.
+In the background is the bright band of the stars of the Milky Way galaxy.

 Model release not required.
 Property release not required.